dinocosta/dino.codes.next/DEVLOG.md

 * Cleaned up sketches to keep only the desired sketches.
 * Add Terrain Generation sketch.
 * Add Download button to Sketch 3.
+* Create react component which allows sketches to be downloaded.

 ## 2023-05-26